dsasp/AppDevelopment/README.md

 ### [Easy3DScore](https://github.com/dsasp/Easy3DScoreSupport/wiki/English-Version)

 Easy-to-use archery scoring app.
-Use your iPhone as scoresheet for 3D archery events or when shooting at target faces indoor or outdoor.
+Use your iPhone as scoresheet for target and 3D archery.
 Score statistics provided by the app help to analyze your scores.

 Platform: iOS 15.5+